JakeWharton/jakewharton.com/_posts/2019-07-31-exceptions-and-proxies-and-coroutines-oh-my.md

     />
 </a>

-Occasionally, the caller thread will be preempted between the `ContinuationImpl` creation (green) and the call to `getResult()` (red).
+Occasionally, that preemption will occur precisely between the `ContinuationImpl` creation (green) and the call to `getResult()` (red).
 If the background work is quick enough the continuation may be invoked (orange) before switching back.
 In this example, an exception is quickly thrown due to a failed DNS lookup that was cached.

 ### The Fix